48 hours in Toowoomba

 Afternoon: Explore some more

-She may technically be a city, but Toowoomba is a country girl at heart, meaning there’s always opportunities for nature lovers to get their fill of the outdoors.
+She may technically be a city, but Toowoomba is a country girl at heart, meaning there are always opportunities for nature lovers to get their fill of the outdoors.

 If you want to take it easy… wander the gardens